FRENSIE/FRENSIE/README.md

 9. run `make manual`
 10. run `make install`

-Note 1: There are several other configure options that can be changed in the frensie.sh script:
+**Note 1**: There are several other configure options that can be changed in the frensie.sh script:
  * `-D FRENSIE_ENABLE_DBC:BOOL=OFF` turns off very thorough Design-by-Contract checks (commonly done with release builds).
  * `-D FRENSIE_ENABLE_PROFILING:BOOL=ON` enables profiling (only in debug builds).
  * `-D FRENSIE_ENABLE_CONVERAGE:BOOL=ON` enables coverage testing (only in debug builds).